 Whether you’re buying or selling real estate, you can bet a title company will be involved.
 In fact, title companies have certain key roles in any real estate transaction, often acting as an agent for the buyer, the seller, the insurance company, and most other parties in the transaction.
 Title companies, then, have some vital functions in real estate transactions, but what are they, exactly?
-Let’s try to answer that question by examining 6 things the title company is responsible for when buying or selling real estate in Los Angeles.
+Let’s try to answer that question by examining 6 things the title company is responsible for when buying or selling real estate in Riverside.

 1. Performing Title Search